fzahner/dotfiles/README.md

 My collection of dotfiles with Herbstluftwm window manager and Neovim config, as well as multiple other small files.
 I am running Linux Mint as my OS, but the config should work regardless of installed Operating System.

 > [!IMPORTANT]
 > To use the herbstluftwm and/or eww config, supporting software is needed.
-See `herbstluftwm/README.md` for more information.
+See _Installation_ for more information.

 ## Installation